 Enfield has also lent his voice to puppet characters in Spitting Image, a television show that satirises current affairs.
 He’s also starred on television shows including Harry Enfield’s Television Programme, Men Behaving Badly and Bad Education.

 In 2016, Enfield sent shockwaves across televisions nationwide as Prince Charles in The Windsors.
 The Windsors aims to retell events regarding the Royal Family as though it’s a soap opera.
 Currently, three series have aired on Channel 4, with stars including Haydn Gwynne, Hugh Skinner and Louise Ford.

-Following The Windsors on television, a stage adaptation will open at the Prince of Wales Theatre this summer.
-The Windsors: Endgame is in London from 2 August - 9 October, with Harry Enfield as Prince Charles.
+Following The Windsors on television, a stage adaptation opened at the Prince of Wales Theatre in 2021.
 Read more about The Windsors: Endgame in London here.